philhagen/sof-elk/VM_CHANGELOG.md

 SOF-ELK® Virtual Machine Changelog
 =======

+* MAJOR Update: 2023-01-xx: Upgraded to ES 8.6.1 components, upstream parsers
+    * Updated to all ES 8.6.1 components, including Ansible playbooks, configuration files, APIs, etc.
+    * Elastalert has been removed because it is not compatible with the newest ES components and Elastalert2 is not yet usable
+    * Added specific login screen for Ansible-built instances
+    * ELB log format from bedangSen #262
+    * Initial parser for k8s logs with help from jameroddie #268

 * Update: 2022-10-25: Upgraded to ES 7.17.7 components, integrated upstream parsers
     * Updated all Elastic Stack components to 7.17.7
     * All CentOS 7 updates applied as of 2022-10-25
     * Updated and added to cloud platform parsers
     * Parser and dashboard improvements
 * Update: 2021-10-06: Upgraded to ES 7.15.0 components, added numerous cloud platform log parsers
     * Updated all Elastic Stack components to 7.15.0
     * Dashboards adjusted for ES 7.15.0